jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 For now, I've ben going back and forth between using PDF.js in Qutebrowser, and using [zathura](https://pwmt.org/projects/zathura/).

+_edit: Since posting this, I've settled on a PDF viewing workflow that I actually much prefer to having a reader built into my web browser.
+I made a rofi script that lets me quickly search through all the PDFs in my home directory and sub-directories and open one in zathura.
+You can check it out [here](https://github.com/jamesbvaughan/dotfiles/blob/master/scripts/pdf-opener.sh)._

 #### Cloud Sync
 In Chromium, I have the option to give Google all of my settings, my theme, my bookmarks, and my saved passwords and have them all synchronized